 Probiotics & Your Gut

 While kombucha is a good source of probiotics, there are many other ways to get a sufficient serving of probiotics.
 (And kombucha is expensive!)
 Yogurt, kefir, apple cider vinegar, and fermented foods like pickles and sauerkraut, are all strong sources of probiotics.
-Additionally, according to WebMD, there isn’t enough scientific research to determine what the appropriate serving, or dosage, of kombucha is at this time.
+Additionally, according to WebMD, there isn’t enough scientific research to determine what the appropriate serving, or dosage of kombucha at this time.
 But, keep in mind your average kombucha purchase will provide 2 servings per container, so you might want to keep it to 1 serving per day.

-According to a 2014 review entitled A Review on Kombucha—Microbiology, Composition, Fermentation, Beneficial Effects, Toxicity, and Tea Fungus, “there has been no evidence published to date on the biological activities of kombucha in human trials.”
+According to a 2014 review, A Review on Kombucha—Microbiology, Composition, Fermentation, Beneficial Effects, Toxicity, and Tea Fungus, “there has been no evidence published to date on the biological activities of kombucha in human trials.”
 (Jayabalan et. al. 2014).
 However, there has been promising research performed in experimental models, like lab mice.